joinpursuit/Pursuit-Core-iOS/lessons/unit4/Programmatic-View-Management/README.md

 ## Objectives
 * Create a TableView and its custom cell in code
-* Create a Custom View and it to a View Controller
+* Create a Custom View and add it to a View Controller
-* Create UIBarButtonItems in code
+* Create UIBarButtonItems in code add add to the Navigation Bar
 * Programmable Auto Layout using LayoutAnchors
 * Understand frame and bounds
-* Dependency Injection using the View Controller's initializer
+* Dependency Injection using the View Controller's initializer in code

 Misc.......
 * Get a Storyboard instance in code?????